-6.0 Public Health and Welfare Uses applicable to all waterbody types
+6.0 Public Health and Welfare Uses - Applicable to all Waterbody Types

-Wisconsin's water quality standards specify that all surface waters shall be suitable for supporting the public health and welfare designated use.
-To protect the public health and welfare use of waters of the state, water quality criteria were established, including temperature, taste and odor criteria, as well as human health criteria in ss.
+Wisconsin's water quality standards specify that all surface waters shall be suitable for supporting the Public Health and Welfare designated use.
+To protect the Public Health and Welfare use of waters of the state, water quality criteria were established, including temperature, taste and odor criteria, as well as human health criteria in ss.
 NR 105.08 and 105.09, Wis.
 Adm.
 Code, to protect humans from adverse effects resulting from contact with or ingestion of surface waters and from ingestion of aquatic organisms taken from surface waters.
 The human threshold criteria (HTC) were derived for those toxic substances for which a threshold dosage or concentration can be estimated below which no adverse effect or response is likely to occur.
-The human cancer criteria (HCC) are the maximum concentrations of substances established to protect humans from an unreasonable incremental risk of cancer resulting from contact with or ingestion of aquatic organisms taken from surface waters and from ingestion of aquatic organisms taken from surface waters and from an unreasonable incremental risk of cancer resulting from contact with or ingestion of aquatic organisms taken from surface waters.
+The human cancer criteria (HCC) are the maximum concentrations of substances established to protect humans from an unreasonable incremental risk of cancer resulting from contact with or ingestion of aquatic organisms taken from surface waters and from ingestion of aquatic substances established to protect humans from an unreasonable incremental risk of cancer resulting from contact with or ingestion of aquatic organisms taken from surface waters.

-Waters for which available datasets meet minimum data requirements are assessed against the applicable criteria, which may vary depending on the assigned fish and aquatic life use and whether the waterbody is a public water supply.
+Waters for which available datasets meet minimum data requirements are assessed against the applicable criteria, which may vary depending on the assigned Aquatic Life use and whether the waterbody is a public water supply.
 Waters with two or more discrete values within a consecutive 3-year period (within the current 10-year assessment period) will be assessed against the applicable criteria.
 Discrete values refer to samples collected at least 30 days apart.
-One exceedance within a 3-year period is allowed, while waters with two or more HTC or HCC criteria excursions within a 3-year period fail to meet the criteria and the public health and welfare use is deemed not supported.
+One exceedance within a 3-year period is allowed, while waters with two or more HTC or HCC criteria excursions within a 3-year period fail to meet the criteria and the Public Health and Welfare use is deemed not supported.